lmtoy/lmtoy_2024-S1-MX-20/README.md

 NGC5012 - detection, signal very wide, we picked dv=300

+NGC5033 - detection, but some data in SB0 and SB1

 NGC5347 - detection, but vlsr seems bit higher ~2400 (NED:  2380)

 NGC5899 - detection, but signal was much wider, probably needs dv=350.